PayFabric/APIs/PayFabric/Sections/Addresses.md

 Retrieve Shipping Addresses
 ---------------------------

-* `GET /payment/api/addresses/JOHNDOE0001` or `/addressesByCustomer?customer=JOHNDOE0001` will return all shipping addresses for the specified customer, the latter support special characters.
+* `GET /addressesByCustomer?customer=JOHNDOE0001` will return all shipping addresses for the specified customer, the latter support special characters.

 ###### Response
 <pre>